Modifying Kernel Parameters Using a Privileged Container

 daemonset-test 2 2 2 2 2 <node> 2h

-3. Query the container ID of DaemonSet on the node.
+3. Obtain the IDs of the DaemonSet pods on the nodes.

 In this example, run the following command: